The Legend of Boo-Kini Bottom: Reception

 "The Legend of Boo-Kini Bottom" premiered on Nickelodeon in the United States on October 13, 2017.
 The episode was watched by 2.210 million viewers, beating its lead out The Loud House by 44,000 viewers, and bringing a 0.47 18-49 rating, making it the eighth highest rated cable program of the day.

 Emily Ashby of Common Sense Media gave the episode a 3 out of 5 star rating.
 She praised it for its stop-motion animation and "Halloween spirit."
 John Schwarz of Bubbleblabber gave the episode an 8.5 out of 10 rating.
 Though he felt the story was not noteworthy, he opined that the episode's visuals and the horror elements made up for it.
-In his review of the DVD release, John Corrado of The Joy of Movies praised the animation and said, "For fans of SpongeBob, The Legend of Boo-Kini Bottom works as an amusing and offbeat Halloween special that has some fun reimagining the 2D characters in a different way, and for everyone else it’s an odd little curiosity that is worth checking out."
+In his review of the DVD release, John Corrado of The Joy of Movies praised the animation and said, "For fans of SpongeBob, The Legend of Boo-Kini Bottom works as an amusing and offbeat Halloween special that has some fun reimagining the 2D characters in a different way, and for everyone else it's an odd little curiosity that is worth checking out."

 Home media

 "The Legend of Boo-Kini Bottom" was released on DVD on September 11, 2018, by Nickelodeon and Paramount Home Entertainment.
 The DVD included two featurettes, Behind the Scenes: The Legend of Boo-Kini Bottom and The Art of SpongeBob SquarePants: The Legend of Boo-Kini Bottom.
 On March 31, 2020, "The Legend of Boo-Kini Bottom" was released on the SpongeBob SquarePants: The Complete Eleventh Season DVD, alongside all episodes of the eleventh season.
+On October 15, 2024, "The Legend of Boo-Kini Bottom" was released on the SpongeBob SquarePants: Another 100 Episodes DVD, alongside all the episodes of seasons ten through fourteen.